DrMemCS/drmem/README.md

 driver gets built and run.**

-Check out the source, run `cargo build --release`, and relax; this takes nearly an hour to build on my RPi 3+.
+Check out the source, run `cargo build --release`, and relax; this takes  a half hour to build on my RPi 3+.
 On server boxes, it'll build much faster.

 Developers can run `cargo build` to create the debug version (found in `target/debug/drmemd`).